hozongsien/lung-ct-classifier/README.md

 # Introduction

-This proposed model aims to classify lung CT scans into 3 anoynmised catergories using an ensemble of 3 models MobileNetV2, Xception and ResNet152V2.
+This proposed model aims to classify lung computerised tomography (CT) scans into 3 anoynmised catergories using an ensemble of 3 models MobileNetV2, Xception and ResNet152V2.
 This approach achieved 94.52% accuracy on an unseen test set.

 # Prerequisite